Human zoo

-Human zoos, also known as ethnological expositions, were public displays of people, usually in a so-called "natural" or "primitive" state.
+Human zoos, also known as ethnological expositions, were a colonial practice of publicly displaying people, usually in a so-called "natural" or "primitive" state.
 They were most prominent during the 19th and 20th centuries.
-These displays sometimes emphasized the supposed inferiority of the exhibits' culture, and implied the superiority of "Western society", through tropes that purported marginalized groups as "savage".
-The idea of a "savage" derives from Columbus's voyages that deemed European culture remained pure, while other cultures were titled impure or "wild", and this stereotype relies heavily on the idea that different ways of living were "cast out by God", as other cultures do not recognize Christianity in relation to Creation.
-Throughout their existence such exhibitions garnered controversy over their demeaning, derogatory, and dehumanizing nature.
-They began as a part of circuses and "freak shows" which displayed exotic humans in a manner akin to a caricature which exaggerated their differences.
+These displays often emphasized the supposed inferiority of the exhibits' culture, and implied the superiority of "Western society", through tropes that depicted marginalized groups as "savage".
 They then developed into independent displays emphasizing the exhibits' inferiority to western culture and providing further justification for their subjugation.
 Such displays featured in multiple colonial exhibitions and at temporary exhibitions in animal zoos.

-One imperialist view of the whole non-Western world portrayed it as a vast animal park in which Whites could function as zookeepers—managers of the indigenous human and non-human inhabitants.

-Animal zoos provide many controversies spanning to the modern day, as human expositions diminished in prominence in the 20th century.
+Etymology

+The term "human zoo" was not generally used by contemporaries of the shows, and was popularised by the French researcher Pascal Blanchard.
+The term has been criticised for denying the agency of the shows' non-European performers.

+According to Sandra Koutsoukos, the term "human zoos" was likely coined by French historians and anthropologists and first appeared in a 2002 publication.
+It is widely used in academia to critique the inhumanity and racism of events that displayed people from cultures deemed "exotic" or "savage".